AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 A vexed question in the current design of Haskell is the issue of whether a single program can contain two modules with the same name.
 Currently that is absolutely ruled out, and as a result packages are fundamentally non-modular: every package must use a distinct space in the global namespace.

+There are two quite separate issues.

+### Question 1: Can two different packages contain a module with the same module name?

+I now think that's unreasonable to answer 'no', because that means that EVERY module in EVERY package written by ANYONE must have different module names.
+That's like saying that every function must have different local variables, and is a serious loss of modularity.
+I suspect that this is something about which we can all agree.

+To allow different packages to contain a module with the same name, the implementation must keep module names from different packages distinct.
+If this was done, you could build a single program that used two packages that each used a *hidden* module M.

+But what if two pacakges expose the same module M?
+That takes us to Question 2.

+### Question 2.
+How are the (exposed) modules from an (installed) package brought into scope?

+That is, when you say "import M", from what package does M come?

+Here GHC already has a fairly elaborate scheme (perhaps too elaborate).

+- For a start, you may or may not have a package installed.
+- Even if you do, the package may or may not be exposed by default (reasoning: you may want old versions of package X to be installed, but not in scope by default).
+- Then, you can use the `-hide-package` flag to hide an otherwise-exposed package, and the `-package` flag to expose an otherwise-hidden package.

+By manipulating these flags, you can expose package P1 when compiling module A (say), and expose P2 when compiling module B.  Then A and B could both import module M, which would come from P1 and P2 respectively.
+But:

+- What if you wanted to import M from P1 and M from P2 into the *same* module?
+- Compiling different modules with different flags in a way that affects the *semantics* (rather than, say, the optimisation level) seems undesirable.

 ## Our proposed design